MediaComem/comem-archidep/SYSADMIN-CHEATSHEET.md

 ### What about `apt-get` and `apt-cache`?

-The `apt` command is actually a higher-level frontend to the older and lower-level `apt-get` and `apt-cache` command. `apt` is simpler to user, but you will find many examples of these older commands on the internet.
+The `apt` command is actually a higher-level frontend to the older and lower-level `apt-get` and `apt-cache` commands. `apt` is simpler to use, but you will find many examples of these older commands on the internet.

-They are mostly equivalent:
+These are mostly equivalent commands:

 `apt` command      | older equivalent
 :---               | :---